SK8-PTY-LTD/SK8Tech_Document/en/team/software/email.md

 Every employee must have **at least one** email client setup.

 Corporate Email is one of the most widely used communication tool in the world.
-But here at [SK8Tech](https://sk8.tech), only use email for **two purposes**.
+But here at [SK8Tech](https://sk8.tech), only use email for two purposes.

 1. Serve as **official communication method** with client
 1. **Reset passwords** for other tools